ritchie46/ritchievink.com/content/post/arima.md

 ```

 ## ARIMA
-Ok, finally we have touched (and implemented) all topics we need for defining an ARIMA model.
+Ok, finally we have discussed (and implemented) all topics we need for defining an ARIMA model.
 Such a model has hyperparameters p, q and, d.

 * p is the order of the AR model
 * q is the order of the MA model